 Students may drop, add, or withdraw in the following ways:

-- In person at the Campus Registration Office or Center during published business hours
+- In person at the Campus Registration Office or Center during published business hours (this option is not available at this time due to COVID-19).

 Students receiving financial assistance through grants, loans, and veterans benefits